Year 2 - 2S 2021 - 2022

 For Phonics, we are using Read, Write Inc.

-Spellings will be set on a Friday via Spelling Shed by your child's Read, Write Inc. teacher.
+Spellings will be set on a Friday (yellow, blue and grey groups) via Spelling Shed by your child's Read, Write Inc. Teacher.
 Spellings will cover the phonemes or key words taught that week.

-Below is a link to the current book that your child is reading in school as part of their Read to Write English lessons.
-This term we will be reading 'The Night Gardener' about a young boy and his magical encounter with a mysterious gardener.
+Below is the front cover of the current book that your child is reading in school as part of their Read to Write English lessons.
+This term we will be reading 'Grandad's Island' about a young boy called Syd who goes on an adventure to a tropical island with his grandad.

 Woodland Learning is on Monday - don't forget your wellies & waterproofs